rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 Distribution fitting can be used to model the underlying probability distribution of a dataset.

-- Distribution fitting is conducted by selecting a candidate probability distribution and estimating its parameters so that it closely matches the observed data.
+- It is conducted by selecting candidate probability distributions and estimating their parameters.
-- For each distribution/parameter combination, the fit can be determined by e.g. [Mean squared errors](https://en.wikipedia.org/wiki/Mean_squared_error).
+- For each distribution/parameter combination, the fit can be determined by e.g. [mean squared errors](https://en.wikipedia.org/wiki/Mean_squared_error).

 > [!TIP]
 > Distribution fitting helps to understand the data’s characteristics, estimate probabilities of future events, and detect anomalies by comparing observed data to expected patterns.